Best Airbrush Compressor

 It will indicate air pressure the compressor can reach; usually measured in PSI (pound per inch) or bar.
 Make sure the compressor you are interested in buying will provide enough air pressure for the application.
 Spraying on T-shirt will require more pressure than spraying on nail or body.

--The capacity of the tank:
+What is the capacity of the tank?

-AC 196A compressor tank eliminates any pulsing and cools the air so the moisture separator will work better.
+A compressor tank eliminates any pulsing and cools the air so the moisture separator will work better.

 Although some small compressors have no tank, when they do have one, most of them have a capacity between 0,4 l – 1 l – 4 l – 6 l – 9 l – 12 l – 15 l when used with an airbrush but can go up to 25l for heavy duty compressors.
 I would recommend buying a compressor with a tank if you have the budget for it.(see “Questions to ask yourself before buying a compressor”)

-– Output Thread or outlet:
+Output Thread or outlet

 For tank-based compressors, the output thread is generally 1/4 “.
 For small dry piston compressors, it is more often 1/8 “.